nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `paid INDEX LESSON_INDEX amt/AMOUNT_PAID`

 Example:
 You have a student named Betsy Crowe with index number 7.
-For Betsy Crowe, 4 lessons have passed since she last paid you, the current outstanding fees is `$140.
+For Betsy Crowe, 4 lessons have passed since she last paid her lesson fees hence the current outstanding fees is $140.
 You have just received payment from Betsy for her lessons, and you would like to record the amount paid.

 1. Type the command `paid 7 1 amt/140` into the command box.